kofimuad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 22 - DJ Cut Killer
 a script that displays all users and their home directories, sorted by users.
 Based on the the /etc/passwd file

+## Task 23 - Empty casks make the most noise
+A script that finds all empty file and directories in the current directory and all sub-directories